Andrzej Lepper: Criminal charges

-Lepper was charged with criminal offenses, including assault, blocking roads and dumping grain on railroad tracks in the course of anti-government demonstrations (The New York Times, 2006).
+Lepper was charged with criminal offences, including assault, blocking roads and dumping grain on railroad tracks in the course of anti-government demonstrations (The New York Times, 2006).

-In May 2001 Lepper was sentenced to sixteen months in prison.
-In May 2006 Polish students protested against the coalition government and also mocked Lepper's recent criminal conviction for slander, chanting "Lepper to prison".
+In May 2001, Lepper was sentenced to sixteen months in prison.
+In May 2006, Polish students protested against the coalition government and also mocked Lepper's recent criminal conviction for slander, chanting "Lepper to prison".

-As of 2007 Lepper faced criminal charges for slander and levelling corruption accusations against ministers and members of parliament (Financial Times, 2002).
+As of 2007, Lepper faced criminal charges for slander and levelling corruption accusations against ministers and members of parliament (Financial Times, 2002).

 In December 2006, a female party member claimed that Lepper and party deputy Stanisław Łyżwiński had demanded sexual favours in exchange for a job in a regional Samoobrona party office.
 After the publication of these claims in the Gazeta Wyborcza, several other women came forward with similar accusations.
-Poland's chief prosecutor Janusz Kaczmarek later launched an investigation into the abuse allegations against both men.
-In February 2010 Andrzej Lepper was sentenced to two years and three months in jail after being found guilty of demanding and accepting sexual favours from female members of his Samoobrona party.
+Poland's chief prosecutor, Janusz Kaczmarek, later launched an investigation into the abuse allegations against both men.
+In February 2010, Andrzej Lepper was sentenced to two years and three months in jail after being found guilty of demanding and accepting sexual favours from female members of his Samoobrona party.
 The district court in central Poland also sentenced former Samoobrona party deputy Stanisław Łyżwiński to five years for rape and taking sexual advantage of female members of his party.
-Lepper said that the entire case against him was "imagined", and that he would appeal the decision.
+Lepper said that the entire case against him was "imagined" and that he would appeal the decision.
 In 2011, the court overturned the verdict against Lepper, citing procedural errors such as failure to take into account Lepper's alibi.
 At the same time, Stanisław Łyżwiński's sentence was reduced from five years to three years and six months.

-Fall, death and controversy
+Fall, death, and controversy

 On 9 July 2007, Prime Minister Kaczyński dismissed Lepper from the government, which Kaczyński said was due to suspicions that Lepper was involved in corruption.
-On 10 July, Lepper said that Samoobrona would withdraw from the ruling coalition, but later on the same day said that the party would remain in the coalition conditionally.
+On 10 July, Lepper said that Samoobrona would withdraw from the ruling coalition but later on the same day said that the party would remain in the coalition conditionally.
 Lepper claimed to have been the victim of a politically motivated sting operation, initiated by Kaczynski and PiS, and he demanded that a parliamentary inquiry be conducted to investigate the legality and motivation of the Central Anticorruption Bureau operation mounted against him.
 This was one of the conditions put to PiS in return for Samoobrona remaining within the coalition.